-- 1. Principals and District Level Administrators are authorized to enter into contracts to be paid from or into internal funds up to the amount requiring bids, and contracts which do not involve the expenditure of funds, so long as those contracts comply with this rule and other rules of the School Board or the Superintendent.
-The principal or District level administrator is authorized to enter into contracts, which involve the expenditure of funds which are not internal funds so long as those contracts do not exceed three thousand dollars \$3,000 in monetary impact.
-If the contract involves the expenditure of funds which are not internal funds and the monetary impact is greater than three thousand dollars (\$3,000) and less than the amount requiring bids according to State Board of Education rule then the Superintendent is authorized to approve the contract.
-If the monetary impact is greater than or equal to the amount requiring bids according to State Board of Education rule, then all contracts must be approved in advance by the School Board. - 2.
+- 1. Principals and District Level Administrators are authorized to enter into contracts to be paid from or into internal funds up to the amount requiring competitive solicitations, and contracts which do not involve the expenditure of funds, so long as those contracts comply with this rule and other rules of the School Board or the Superintendent.
+The principal or District level administrator is authorized to enter into contracts, which involve the expenditure of school or Department budget funds which are not internal funds so long as those contracts do not exceed three thousand dollars \$3,000 in monetary impact.
+If the contract involves the expenditure of funds which are not internal funds and the monetary impact is greater than three thousand dollars (\$3,000) and less than the amount requiring competitive solicitations according to State Board of Education rule then the Superintendent or a person designated by the Superintendent in writing is authorized to approve the contract.
+If the monetary impact is greater than or equal to the amount requiring competitive solicitations according to State Board of Education rule, then all contracts must be approved in advance by the School Board. - 2.
+The Superintendent is authorized to approve non-monetary contract amendments and contract amendments in the amount of ten (10) percent or \$25,000, whichever is less, of the original contract's amount that was previously approved by the School Board. - 3.
 Contracts will be consistent with the best interests of the School District and will provide adequate financial protection for the District.
 The terms of the contracts will not violate the code of ethics for public officers and employees, Chapter 112, Florida Statutes.
 The School Board may adopt standard contract provisions which will be circulated to principals and administrators.
 If a contract is not consistent with the standard contract provisions, it must be approved by the School Board.